-December 31st, 2019 marked the first case of coronavirus, and here we are just over a year later in lockdown 3.0 (if you're in England) touch starved, lonely and a bit bored.
-So, here are 5 date ideas (though not so romantic that you can't do them with your best friend, god knows I’d rather find out what kind of pizza topping I am at 3am with mine than with any guy I’m trying to impress) with a pro/con list because I am a sucker for a good pro/ con list.
+November 17th, 2019, marked the first coronavirus case, and here we are just over a year later in lockdown 3.0 (if you're in England), touch starved, lonely and a bit bored.
+So, here are 5 date ideas (though not so romantic that you can't do them with your best friend, I'd rather find out what kind of pizza topping I am at 3 am with mine than with any guy I'm trying to impress) with a pro/con list because I am a sucker for a good pro/ con list.

 1. Have a Netflix marathon

 Two words: Netflix party.
 Netflix party is a streaming extension that lets you watch TV shows or films at the same time as your friends.
-You simply share a link with them and then you can pause, play and rewind the show at the same time – there’s even a chat box so you can message your friend about how fit that one guy is without taking your eyes off him.
+You simply share a link with them, and then you can pause, play and rewind the show at the same time – there's even a chat box so you can message your friend about that one hot guy on the screen without taking your eyes off him.

 the fact that you share the exact same screen – you can pause, play, rewind etc and it does it on your friends screen too avoiding the awkward “press play after the count of three so we’re watching it at the same time” conversations.

 you might not have Netflix! (but there are many other streaming alternatives available if that’s the case: Watch Party, Synch play and Metastream - I haven’t used any of these though so don’t come screaming at me if they aren’t very good).

 It is also only available on a laptop, meaning you can’t get it on your phone (iPhone or android).

 2. Play online games

 There are thousands of games available to download at the click of a button.
 Think of a board game, type it into the app store and bam, you can play and connect with pretty much anyone.